Paragraphs — main body of an assessment

 The example text on this this page uses the fictional essay title: 'Chocolate is good for you.
 Discuss.'
 This content is used to model paragraphing and citations and has been invented for these examples.

 Overview of paragraphs

-Introductory paragraphs outline the focus.
-You should create additional paragraphs for sub-points, elements of the point, or a different slant.
+Your introductory paragraph should outline your assignment focus.
+You should create additional paragraphs for sub-points, elements of a point, or a different angle.

-- The signpost, also sometimes called the “topic statement”; This tells the reader what the paragraph is about.
-It should be clear if you are starting a new topic, if you are narrowing down the focus to talk about it in more depth, or if you are continuing the topic from a different slant.
+- A signpost, sometimes called the 'topic statement', to tell the reader what the paragraph is about.
+It should be clear if you're starting a new topic, narrowing down the focus to talk discuss it in more depth, or continuing the same topic from a different angle.

-- The concluding sentence or sentences; the final statement should either indicate whether the topic or point continues in the next paragraph or draws to a close.
+- A concluding sentence or sentences to indicate whether the topic or point continues in the next paragraph, or draws to a close.

 Identifying well-structured individual paragraphs

 Your reader needs to be able to identify a single topic in your paragraph.
 If you can't identify the topic in your paragraph, your reader will struggle to identify it.